Affiliate marketing is a word game.

 The way you approach your marketing copy should fit directly into what the audience is looking for, and your swipe copy should reflect this.

-When writing for others, be sure to include examples of the type of audience they are editing the swipe copy to convince.
+When writing for your affiliates, be sure to include examples of the type of audience they are editing the swipe copy to convince.
 Never leave it up to chance!

 Write Multiple Versions

-If you're not a strong copywriter and you're worried about writing effective copy for your affiliates, hiring an actual writer to make the swipe copy is a great move.
+If you're not a strong copywriter and you're worried about writing effective copy for your affiliates, hiring a writer to create your swipe copy is a great move.